jeffgortmaker/pyblp/docs/api.rst

 Micro Moment Classes
 --------------------

-Micro dataset configurations are passed to micro moment configurations, which in turn can be passed to :meth:`Problem.solve`.
+Micro dataset configurations are passed to micro part configurations, which are passed to micro moment configurations, which in turn can be passed to :meth:`Problem.solve`.

 .. autosummary::
    :toctree: _api
    :template: class_with_signature.rst

    MicroDataset
+   MicroPart
    MicroMoment